 |

-- Use manual mode - Cameras will not meter properly in the dark so you will need to use manual mode and and set your shutter speed, aperture and ISO manually.
+- Use manual mode - Cameras will not meter properly in the dark so you will need to use manual mode and set your shutter speed, aperture and ISO manually.

 - Shutter speed - The earth is constantly rotating.
-To prevent the stars from becoming small streaks making thems appear blurry, you will need to limit your shutter speed.
-The maximum recommended shutter speed depends depends on focal length of your lens (e.g., maximum shutter speed for a 15mm lens is 30 seconds and 15 seconds for a 35mm lens).
+To prevent the stars from becoming small streaks making them appear blurry, you will need to limit your shutter speed.
+The maximum recommended shutter speed depends on focal length of your lens (e.g., maximum shutter speed for a 15mm lens is 30 seconds and 15 seconds for a 35mm lens).

-- Aperture - As shown above, you are limited by shutter speed.
+- Aperture - As stated above, you are limited by shutter speed.
 To keep the ISO as low as possible you will need to use a very wide aperture (use f/2.8 or faster lenses).

 - DO NOT judge exposure using the LCD playback.
 The LCD is too bright and images can appear properly exposed when in fact they are most likely under-exposed.
 Therefore, always use the histogram to judge exposure.
+You want the bulk of the pixels in the left 1/3rd of the histogram.

 |